NaveenCR07/Women-Safety-App/README.md

 ## 😃 Inspiration & Motivation
 The thing that inspired us all to work for women’s empowerment was their capability to perform and deliver, they are as important as men.
 We as a student, boys, and part of families wanted to contribute to creating a beneficial cause of empowering women and to give them a tap on the shoulder to keep going and not give up!

-For this, we developed a mobile application named **“Amaan” - You deserve to be Safe!**
+For this, we developed a mobile application named **“Naveen” - You deserve to be Safe!**

 It is a mobile application developed specifically for women.
 That lets them take a leap that they can count on someone and we made sure that “SOMEONE” will be none other but their own contacts which they can send alerts, locations, and much more.

 ## 📱 Features
-Following are the features available in Amaan:
+Following are the features available in Naveen:
 - **Get Home Safe**: Tracking user's location after specific time (Set by the user)
 - **Safe Shake**: Shake mobile device to send SOS alerts even if the app is closed!
 - **Helplines**: Contact nearest police stations, hospitals, fire brigade, pharmacies etc.